-Being realistic, though, right now two products dominate the HnB market.
+Right now two products dominate the HnB market.
 The punchy new challenger is BAT’s Glo, which we first tested last year and is rolling out across European markets over the next few months.
 It’s going head to head with Philip Morris’s iQOS, which already holds nearly 15% of the Japanese tobacco market and is the leading product globally.

 We’re pretty familiar with both these devices, especially iQOS, but we haven’t talked about them in detail for a while.
 Now might be a good time to do that, though.
 Soon they’ll be sitting side by side on shelves across Europe, and millions of people will be wondering which one they should buy.
 We think we have an answer to that question, so if you want to know what we think, read on!

 iQOS and Glo both work on the same principle – they generate vapour by heating a stick of processed tobacco, which is inserted into the device.
 The advantages of this system are that it’s easy to use, easy to clean and the sticks can have a filter that exactly mimics the feel of a cigarette.
 There are a few differences between them, though.
 BAT and PMI have taken different approaches to turning the principle into a usable device, and each of them has its plus and minus points.
+Now we look at different tests in our IQOS vs Glo comparison.

 Shape and size